attdevsupport/API-Platform/Payment/PHP/app2/README.txt

   To register an application, go to https://devconnect-api.att.com/ and login with your valid username and password.
   Next, choose "My Apps" from the bar at the top of the page and click the "Setup a New Application" button.

   Fill in the form, in particular all fields marked as "required".

   Be careful while filling in the "OAuth Redirect URL" field.
 It should contain the URL that the oAuth provider will redirect users to when he/she successfully authenticates and authorizes your application.
-For this application, it should point to the oauth.jsp file inside this application folder.
-For example, if running on a local machine in a default Tomcat installation, your OAuth Redirect URL might be http://localhost:8080/SampleApp/oauth.jsp

-  Also be careful when filling in the "Payment Listener URL" field when setting up your organization profile.
-This should point to the paymentlistener.jsp file packaged with this application.
-This listener URL must be a public URL or IP address that the gateway will be able to reach.
-For example, if running this application on a server with IP address 1.2.3.4 in a default Tomcat instance, your listener URL might be https://1.2.3.4:8080/SampleApp/paymentlistener.jsp

-NOTE: You MUST select Payment in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: an API key and Secret key.
 They are necessary to get your applications working with the AT&T HTML5 APIs.
 See 'Adjusting parameters' below to learn how to use